-Eligible patients will be contacted by us, please be patient and wait until you are contacted, DO NOT RING US.
+Eligible patients will be contacted by SMS by us, please be patient and wait until you are contacted, DO NOT RING US.
+The only exception to this is if you are, or you know of anybody aged over 65 years that would like the vaccination and have not heard from us then please ask them to contact us.

 Unfortunately we/the NHS cannot provide transport and therefore if you don’t drive you should make your own transport arrangements, either by friends, family or public transport/taxi.
-Stokenchurch Community Transport are able to offer transport for those with limited mobility, including wheelchair-bound, who will otherwise find it extremely difficult to get to the vaccination centre.
+Stokenchurch Community Transport are able to offer transport for those who do not wish to drive to the vaccination centre with priority given to those with limited mobility, including wheelchair-bound, who will otherwise find it extremely difficult to get to the vaccination centre.
 For further information, please call 07549 838 773.

 There is parking available for those who intend to drive, at the Swan Car Park and signage and volunteers will be present to indicate the route to the vaccination centre.
 Please ensure you wear warm clothing as it is a short walk from the car park.
 For disabled patients or those who struggle to walk there is a drop off zone and disabled access via the archway in Queen Victoria Road, next to the Town Hall.